srilakshmiv14/S15-Project-Mask-and-DepthMap-Images-Prediction-using-Dense-CNN/README.md

 Computing Loss between (Output[1], Mask images) as Criterion1 Loss function and Computing Loss between (Output[2], Depth images) as Criterion 2 Loss function.

 Overall loss is calculated as 2 * loss 1 + loss 2

+**Inferences and Showing Outputs as 5 Layers:**

+1. Loss 1 of trained model (epochs wise when loss gets decreased this layer will be shown black)
+2. Loss 2 of trained model (epochs wise when loss gets decreased this layer will be shown black)
+3. Predicted Mask Images by obtaining overall loss
+4. Predicted Depth Images by obtaining overall loss
+5. Predicted BgFg Images by obtaining overall loss